 University of Ottawa Admission Scholarship

-$1,000 admission scholarship in the Faculties of Engineering or Science for a deserving senior project.
+One award of a $1,000 admission scholarship in the Faculties of Engineering, Science or Health Sciences for a deserving senior project.
+In the case of a pair project, each student will receive a $1,000 scholarship.

 BASEF Inspiration Student Awards